icooper/iandoesracing/expenses.md

   Motorcycle racing isn't cheap.
 </p>

-In the interest of transparency, here's a tally of the cost involved so far.
+In the interest of full transparency, here's a tally of the cost involved so far.
 I've grouped the expenses into several categories:
 * __Entry__: entry and administrative fees
 * __Racer__: things for me
 * __Vehicle__: things for the bike